rcmanifest/rcmanifest.github.io/README.md

 - target (the action that is taken on a matching packet)

 ### How the kernel filters packets
 A rule specifies matching criteria for a packet and a target (ie. action to be taken).
-If the packet match fails, the next rules in the chain is examined.
+If the packet match fails, the next rule in the chain is examined.
 If the match succeeds the next rule is specified by the value of the target, which may be the name of a user-defined chain or one of ACCEPT, DROP, QUEUE, or RETURN.
 - ACCEPT: let the packet through
 - DROP: drop the packet
 - QUEUE: pass the packet to userspace
 - RETURN: resume processing at the next rule in the calling chain.

+There are also a number of so-called target extensions:
+- MASQUERADE: rewrites the source address of a packet to be that of the specfied interface.

 A rule specifies the actions to take on packets matching certain criteria.
 Here is the general structure of an iptables rule: